Inspection Reports for The Residence at Selleck‘s Woods

 Visit Reason

-An unannounced visit was made on March 9, 2020 by a representative of the Facility Licensing and Investigations Section of the Department of Public Health for the purpose of conducting an investigation related to a complaint.
+An unannounced visit was made to Residence At Selleck's Woods on March 9, 2020 by a representative of the Facility Licensing and Investigations Section of the Department of Public Health for the purpose of conducting an investigation related to a complaint.

 Findings

-Violations were found related to nursing services, client service records, client bill of rights, and confidentiality issues.
-Specific findings included failure to notify changes in client condition, failure to administer medications as ordered, and failure to maintain confidentiality of client medical information.
+The investigation identified violations of Connecticut State Agencies regulations related to nursing services, client service records, and client bill of rights.
+Specific findings included failure to notify the ALSA RN of client condition changes, failure to administer medications as ordered, and failure to maintain confidentiality of client medical information.

 Failure of an ALSA LPN to notify the ALSA RN of the client's change in condition.

-Failure to administer medications as ordered by the physician.
+Failure to administer medications as ordered by the physician, including failure to transcribe new medication orders and failure to administer Synthroid correctly.

 Failure to maintain confidentiality of the client's medical information by the Supervisor of Assisted Living Services (SALSA).